 Dogs thrive on order.
 Keep your dog’s daily routine consistent to avoid confusion or misbehavior.

-Feeding, walking, and playtime should be done at the same time every day.
+Feeding, walking, and playtime should be done simultaneously every day.

 And stick to the same routines on weekends and holidays, too.
 If you do need to make changes, it’s time for a vacation or your dog is ill, get advice from an expert on how to ease the transition.